zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part6.md

 }
 ```

-The first look on the code suggests that the assembling code more compact.
+The first look on the code suggests that the assembling code is more compact.
 It is
 caused mainly by the Scala's syntax and partly by using traits.
 For example,
 it is not necessary to define the auxiliary `Premium` class, since the `PremiumUser`
 trait can be specified as part of the anonymous class signature in the `new` statement.